What is the best mantra book in 2022?

 - Plus, musical notations are given for the mantras, so you know how to chant them.

 What I like most about this book is the precise instructions for using the mantras.
-This is incredibly important for anyone who wants to use mantras in their spiritual practice instead of just learning their mysticism.
+This is incredibly important for anyone who wants to use them in their spiritual practice instead of just learning their mysticism.

 4: Chakra Mantras: Liberate Your Spiritual Genius Through Chanting